cdasa/be-take-home/README.md

 The goal of this challenge is to develop a `backend service` for stock trading operations.
 The service should integrate with a mock vendor API (provided by Fuse) to:

 1. List available stocks
 2. Get user portfolios (list of their stocks and quantities)
 3. Execute stock purchase transactions
 4. Generate and send by email daily reports including successful and failed transactions

+** Only these 3 endpoints are required and the daily email report process ( NOT user management endpoints like GET/UPDATE/DELETE users are required, neither LIST of transactions ) - Any endpoint outside of these 3, are not taking in consideration.

 ## Requirements